ln-markets/api-js/README.md

 After this, you'll be able to use all the documented `API` methods below.

-All these functions are wrappers for documented public endpoints from LN Markets API v1.
-See specification [here](https://docs.lnmarkets.com/api/v1/).
+All these functions are wrappers for documented public endpoints from LN Markets API v2.
+See specification [here](https://docs.lnmarkets.com/api/v2/).

 Be careful, all methods expect an object as parameter with the correct parameters in it.

+### Deprecation of API v1

+API `v1` will be deprecated soon, please use API `v2` instead.
+The futures trade identifier has been changed from `pid` to `id` in API `v2`.
+Please update your code accordingly.

 ### Examples